wso2/docs-ei/en/streaming-integrator/docs/guides/triggering-integration-flows.md

 ## Triggering integration via Streaming Integrator as fire and forget manner

-In order to allow the STreaming Integrator to trigger an integration flow in the Micro Integrator, you need to do the following:
+In order to allow the Streaming Integrator to trigger an integration flow in the Micro Integrator, you need to do the following:

 - Design a Siddhi application with a `grpc-call` sink that allows an output event to be generated as a request that is sent to the Micro Integrator.